great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_column_map_expectations.md

 :::caution Under Construction
 :::

-This means that the method `_pandas` is a metric function that is decorated as a `column_condition`.
+This means that the method `_pandas` is a metric function that is decorated as a `column_condition_partial`.
 It will be called with the engine-specific column type.
 It must return a boolean value for each row of the column.
 The `engine` argument of `column_condition_partial` is set to `PandasExecutionEngine` to signal to the method in the parent class that this method computes the Metric for the Pandas backend.

 :::note